BJ125/SWUpdateGUI/doc/recovery-gui.md

 network-update.
 * Network setting screen to allow user to edit network settings.

-Beside the screens, there are some other features like dry-run option, status area and keypad-support.

 The main screen looks like below:

 ![](./resources/rec-gui-main-screen.drawio.png)

 ## File browser

-File browser displays path of current directory.
+File browser displays path of the current directory.
 File browser supports browsing sub-directories too.
 The sub-directories are grouped at top and alphabetically sorted.
 Below that files are shown and sorted alphabetically.
 Only "*.swu" files are visible.